 Most remote teams are part of the knowledge economy, and many knowledge economy jobs are extremely competitive for workers.
 In the first quarter of 2020, USNews reported Software Developers have an unemployment rate of only 1.6%.
-The best software developers aren’t just going to come knocking on your door.
-Often you have to proactively find them and source them yourselves.
+The best remote software developers aren't just going to come knocking on your door.
+Often you have to proactively tap into the talent pool and source them yourselves.

 - Require candidates to submit a long form